Data Processing Agreement

 |---|---|

-| Subject matter | Provision of AI agent ecosystem platform services |
+| Subject matter | Provision of the BoostGood AI agent ecosystem platform (Central Plane only) |

 | Duration | Duration of the subscription agreement plus 90-day archive period |

-| Nature of processing | Collection, storage, retrieval, transmission, deletion |
+| Nature of processing | Collection, storage, retrieval, transmission (to AI model providers for routing), deletion |

-| Categories of data subjects | Employees, contractors, and agents of the Controller; individuals whose data is contained in content uploaded by the Controller |
+| Categories of data subjects | Employees, contractors, and agents of the Controller who are authorized users of the BoostGood portal |

-| Sensitive data | None processed intentionally; the Controller is responsible for ensuring that any special category data uploaded complies with GDPR Article 9 |
+| Sensitive data | None processed intentionally in the Central Plane.
+The Controller is responsible for any special category data on the Tenant Plane under GDPR Article 9. |

 Annex B: Technical and Organizational Measures